cy7sh/website/content/posts/create-a-file-hosting-site-on-azure.md

 showdate: true
 ---

 The goal is to create a website that lets users upload files, optionally encrypt it with a password, and provide them with a download link to that file.
-Check out [my implementation](https://trashcan.app/) to get a feel.
+Check out [my implementation](https://trashcan.app/) to get a feel and the [source code](https://github.com/singurty/trashcan) if you want to see how it works.

 ## Setup Storage Account and authorize access from the application